 Introduction

-Disease pattern of the developing world has shifted from infectious and acute diseases to chronic and degenerative diseases.1 Osteoarthritis (OA) is a degenerative joint disease associated with damage to the joint cartilage and one of the 10 most common disabilities in the developing country.
+The disease pattern of the developing world has shifted from infectious and acute diseases to chronic and degenerative diseases.1 Osteoarthritis (OA) is a degenerative joint disease associated with damage to the joint cartilage and one of the 10 most common disabilities in the developing country.
 The OA most frequently attacks the spine, hip, knee and ankle.
 The prevalence of OA is about 50–60% from 23.6–31.3% of the total patients with joint disease in Indonesia.2 Prevalence of knee OA is quite high at 14.9% in women and 8.7% in men.3

 In OA, free radicals level elevated in cartilages by local ischemia degrade its components, triggering synovial and immune responses that promotes further cartilage damage.4 To protect the cells and organ systems, humans have evolved a highly sophisticated antioxidant protection system, which can be either naturally produced in situ (endogenous) or externally supplied through foods and supplements (exogenous).